Skip to Content

 Put your baby to bed while they are still awake, meaning don’t rock or feed him to sleep.
 Choose your preferred sleep training method and start at bedtime.
 You will feed your baby, put him down for bed while he is still awake, and then use your sleep training method to help him get to sleep.

-For example, if you’re using the Gentle Three-Minute Drill, you will nurse your baby, put him down awake and then leave the room.
-If he starts crying, implement the three-minute drill and stick with it for up to 90 minutes to allow him to self soothe and fall asleep.
+For example, if you’re using the Chair Method, nurse your baby, put him down awake and then sit in the chair.
+If he starts crying, use soothing techniques such as touch or voice to help him fall asleep.

 If you’ve established that your baby can go three hours in between feeds, then determine the next time that you will feed your baby at night.
 If his last feeding was at 7 PM, you’ll aim for 10 PM.